BorisWinter/Deep_ESN_Pedrelli/README.md

 # Deep_ESN_Pedrelli

-This repository contains an implementation of the DeepESN model by Luca Pedrelli, as described in the following paper:
+This repository contains an implementation of the DeepESN model described in the following paper:

 C. Gallicchio, A. Micheli, L. Pedrelli, "Deep Reservoir Computing: A Critical Experimental Analysis", Neurocomputing, 2017, vol. 268, pp. 87-99